joakim-brannstrom/distssh/design/purpose.md

 The program shall distribute the command from the user to a *best remote host* when the command is in the environ variable DISTSSH_CMD.

-# REQ-uc_fast_experience
+# SPC-fast_env_startup
-partof: REQ-uc_shell
+partof: REQ-uc_fast_experience
 ###

-Running a command on a remote host over ssh can be slow.
-The program should implement a strategy to handle it in such a way that the overhead of using the program is *low*.

-The overall goal that must be fulfilled is that the program shall always be fast and succeed.
-The user **must** feel that the program can be used for any use case.
-The user should never have to really think of different use cases such as "I think this command is lightweight so I run it normally" compared to "I know this command is heavy weight so I should use the program".

-There should be one way that always work and is fast.

-Low need to be split in two categories to be useful.

-*Interactive shell*:
- * The important aspect is that the program should always succeed in spawning a shell.
-   This implicit that it shouldn't stop just because one of the remote hosts are unavailable.
-   Or one of the remote hosts are down and because of timeouts it feels for the user as if the program stopped/hanged/failed.

-*Best Remote Host Cache*:
- * The program should try and avoid having to login on the servers for every little command that is ran.
-   This creates unnecessary overhead.
-   The program should therefore use a local cache that is updated *when suitable*.
-   This should give the user experience that most commands are just fast.
-   That the program have "warm up" time

-*Non-interactive shell*:
- * This is commands that are ran but not directly by the user.
-   This could be for example make calling the shell.
-   The program should in this case intercept configured commands and distribute those over servers.

-*Env Startup*:
+The program shall store the current environment to *env file* when the user CLI is `--export-env`.

+The program shall setup the env from *env file* if it exists when running a user command.

+## Why?
- * The environment can be slow to startup if e.g. .bashrc has to run.
+The environment can be slow to startup if e.g. .bashrc has to run.

 One way of speeding up this is to make a copy of the environment variables and "load" them on the target computer.

 This probably work well if the host and remote host is similar enough.

 # SPC-meta_design
 partof: REQ-purpose